DocDonkeys/Crazy-Taxi/README.md

 * Handbrake: Spacebar
 * E: Flip vehicle

+### Debug Controls
+* F1 3D debug (rigidbodies, sensors, elements axis etc.)
+* F2 Toggle In-Game camera with Free View Camera (to look freely around the map)
+* F3 Add 30 seconds to the time left.

+## Free View Camera controls
+* W A S D To move around in x-z plane
+* F To move upwards in the Y axis
+* C To move downwards in the Y axis
+* SHIFT to move faster

+* Right click to look around

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-newfeature`